Ou Medicine

 The correct answer is

 The best choice is the U.S. Embassy.
-Embassy staff can recommend English-speaking doctors or the best hospital in your locale.
+Embassy staff can advise you on English-speaking healthcare providers or the best hospital in your locale.

 A.